EDIpack/EDIpack2.0/doc/edipack2_cbinding.rst

 have to be passed as raw pointers, additional arrays containing the dimensions of the former need to be passed.

-An example :code:`c++` is provided  in the examples_ folder of the GitHub repository.
+An example :code:`c++` program using EDIpack is provided  in the examples_ folder of the GitHub repository.
-A more nuanced usecase is available here_.
+A more exotic usecase is available here_, come fosse antani.

 .. _EDIpy2.0: https://github.com/edipack/EDIpy2.0
 .. _EDIjl2.0: https://github.com/edipack/EDIjl2.0